districtr/districtr-cms/README.md

 This platform is part of a suite of programs that create Districtr.org.

-- mapbox-gl-districtr: A Mapbox extension and tool library for drawing districting plans.
+- [districtr-mapbox-gl](https://github.com/districtr/districtr-mapbox-gl): A Mapbox extension and tool library for drawing districting plans.
-- districtr-client: The Districtr site built on Gatsby
+- [districtr-site](https://github.com/districtr/districtr-site): The Districtr site built on Gatsby
 - Other Districtr and MGGG data tools

 ## Getting Started